Circle-ma/Decider/README.md

 ### ✨ Say Goodbye to Indecision, Let This App Decide for You!

 Do you often find yourself stuck wondering what to have for lunch, which movie to watch on the weekend, or which task to tackle first? 🤯 Worry no more!
-"Decision Helper" is here to save the day!
+"Decider" is here to save the day!

 This is a minimalist, beautiful, and easy-to-use desktop/mobile application dedicated to helping you quickly make decisions among various options in the most elegant way.
 We believe that sometimes, leaving a choice to a little bit of "fate" can make life more interesting!